zichongkao/selectstarsql/hiatuses.md

 <br>
 <a name="join_types">
 ## Types of Joins
 The `JOIN` block takes the form of <code class='codeblock'>&lt;table1&gt; JOIN &lt;table2&gt; ON &lt;clause&gt;</code>.
-The clause works the same way as in `WHERE <clause>`.
+The clause works the same way as in <code class='codeblock'>WHERE &lt;clause&gt;</code>.
 That is, it is a statement that evaluates to true or false, and anytime a row from the first table and another from the second line up with the clause being true, the two are matched:
 <img src="imgs/join_base.png" style="width:80%; display:block; margin-left:auto; margin-right:auto">

 But what happens to rows which have no matches?
 In this case, the `previous` table didn't have a row for execution number 1 because there aren't any executions prior to it.